wp-plugins/post-hit-counter/readme.txt

 == Description ==

 "Post Hit Counter" does what it says on the tin - it counts how many hits your posts receive.
 Hit counts are displayed in a new column in the post list table, in the submit box on the post edit screen and in the admin bar on the frontend.
-By default, this plugin counts hits for *all* post types, including pages, but you can select the post types for which you would like to track hits.

 **Plugin Features**